ShellShoccar-jpn/kotoriotoko/README.en.md

 ## Usage

-To know the ussage, you should the following file/directory list.
+To know the usage, you should the following file/directory list.
 The files in "`BIN`" directory are Twitter operating commands.
 And you can see all of the command usages with executing with "`--help`" option.

 ```
 .